 Founding Scholars welcomes new, incoming first-generation college students to life at GW.
-Students will build community with other first-gen students, connect with faculty and staff, and learn about valuable academic and campus resources.
+Students will build community with other first-gen students, connect with faculty and staff, and learn about valuable academic and campus resources while getting to know more about Washington, D.C.
 This program is specifically designed for first-generation students and we welcome you to register if you identify as a first-gen student.

 "The Founding Scholars program helped immensely in my first year of college at a PWI, I was nervous and scared that I would be isolated from spaces because of my background.
 This program welcomed me with a community that taught me that I was not alone and that I belonged here.
 I found a family that equipped me with the resources and confidence necessary to be successful as a first-gen, second-generation, person of color."

 Small groups and peer guides are a signature part of our co-curricular programs.
 Incoming student participants will be placed in a small group led by two upper-year peer guides who act as mentors, lead small group discussions and activities, guide reflection on what it means to be a first-generation student, and help participants get to know more about GW and Washington, D.C.
 Students that sign up to participate in Founding Scholars are expected to be available to engage during all program dates and times.

 By addressing the unique characteristics of this population, the goal of Founding Scholars is to reduce barriers between first-generation students and continuing generation peers, acclimating students to their new home, fostering connectedness, and providing a successful start to the college experience.

 Founding Scholars participants will: